 The Municipal Aggregation Statute, G.L. c.
-164, § 134, sets out the legal requirements for a municipal aggregation plan.
+164, § 134 (Aggregation Statute), sets out the legal requirements for a municipal aggregation program.
 Those requirements include procedural requirements, specified plan elements, and substantive requirements.
 The procedural requirements are discussed below, and the other requirements in the sections that follow.